Plebeians: Later history

 In the later Republic, the term lost its indication of a social order or formal hereditary class, becoming used instead to refer to citizens of lower socio-economic status.
 By the early empire, the word was used to refer to people who were not senators (of the empire or of the local municipalities) or equestrians.

 Life

-Much less is known about the plebeians than the patricians in Ancient Rome, as most could not write, and thus could not record what happened in their daily life.
+Plebians typically lived in small, crowded homes without running water or private toilets.
+Waste was thrown into the street through windows, and many houses had no kitchens, so plebians would often eat at local bars.
+They were ineligible for jobs available to patricians and often held jobs such as bakers, builders, or artisans.
+Richer plebeians (equestrians) could live like patricians, with slaves and larger homes, though social barriers persisted.
+They had a simple diet consisting of staples such as bread, porridge, beans, olives, and occasionally meat.

 Childhood and education

 The average plebeian did not come into a wealthy family; the politically active nobiles as a whole comprised a very small portion of the whole population.
 The average plebeian child was expected to enter the workforce at a young age.

 Education was limited to what their parent would teach them, which consisted of only learning the very basics of writing, reading and mathematics.
 Wealthier plebeians were able to send their children to schools or hire a private tutor.